MareoRaft/viagogo-product-case-study/README.md

 #### 4.

-Consider making the height of the panes smaller so that more of them appear on the screen.
+Consider making the height of the panes smaller so that _more of them appear on the screen_.

 Perhaps users are lazy and don't scroll down, and so perhaps they only see the top 3 or so categories, even though there are 10.
 It is possible, then, that increasing the number of categories they see on the home screen without scrolling would increase our conversion rate.
 We would simply reduce the height of each pane, and/or put two columns of panes instead of one, in order to show more categories on a single screen.